Use multiple bin composting for better compost!

 You can build multiple compost bins with wooden slats so that you can remove them and access the compost easier.
 I’ve seen many people build composting bins using re-purposed wooden pallets (make sure they’re stamped HT not MB so they’re heat treated & safe to use).

-We’ve also grown potatoes in wooden pallets not being used for composting!
+We’ve also used wooden pallets for potato boxes that were not being used for composting!

 Add scraps into your ‘active’ compost pile, meaning the one you’re still building.